datascience-mobi/02_TissueSpecificAntigens_2021/README.md

 </div>

-**Fig. 3:** Barplot of your genes of your group per chromosome, please be aware, that the X chromosome is a ***“character”***, while the others are numbers, and R does not like both datatypes in one object.
-Also note that the order is correct 1,2,3, not 1,10,11,2, …, use an order function or sorting vector for this) (Vgl. task 2, R Course **"Dinkelacker"**)

 <div class="figure" style="text-align: center">
 <img src="Picture3.png" alt="T cell development in the thymus, Klein et al. 2009" width="40%" />
-<p class="caption">T cell development in the thymus, Klein et al. 2009</p>
+<p class="caption">Barplot of your genes of your group per chromosome, please be aware, that the X chromosome is a ***“character”***, while the others are numbers, and R does not like both datatypes in one object.
+Also note that the order is correct 1,2,3, not 1,10,11,2, …, use an order function or sorting vector for this) (Vgl. task 2, R Course **"Dinkelacker"**)</p>
 </div>

-**Data retrieval and data analysis:**
+## Data retrieval and data analysis

 Please get the R course **"Dinkelacker"**, part 1 and 2 in order to learn how to analyze microarray data (task 6).
 If you want to complete out of this course now or later the complete R course and hand in the tasks you can get credits for this.
 Please sign up for this course independently.

+We provide here step-by-step instructions on how to get from the raw microarray data (.CEL files) to a matrix with gene expression!

 Download from dropbox folder https://www.dropbox.com/home/Bioinformatik%20TRA%20Projekt all Microarrays of your group.
 There is one brest cancer dataset (the same for all, in order to learn how to analyze Microarrays) and then in each subfolder there are datasets for your own group.